 - In order to ensure accuracy, we are using reading ages from Accelerated Reader, benchmarking and RWInc results for reading.
 To assist with writing, we have produced writing criteria which are used across the trust.
-We also use NFER tests at the end of every term in Years 2 - 5 for reading and maths.
+We also use NFER tests at the end of every term in Years 2 - 5 for reading and maths (Summer Term for Y1 and Autumn Term for Y2).
 Staff meeting time is given for staff to work together with colleagues within the school and colleagues at other schools to moderate assessments.

 - Senior Leaders check children’s assessments match the work in their books by looking at a selection termly and all children at the end of each year.

-- Children in reception will also be using a baseline assessment provided by NFER.
-This helps to assess what they can do when they enter school and when they leave Reception.
+- Children in reception will also be using a baseline assessment shared across the LAT.
+This helps to assess what they can do when they enter school.

 - All of these additional supports form part of the teachers’ judgement alongside the children’s daily learning, work in their books and formative assessment